 - Do not apply extra gel or use an extra patch to make up for a missed dose.

 How to Store and Dispose of This Medicine:

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Fold the used patch in half with the sticky sides together.
 Throw any used patch away so that children or pets cannot get to it.
 You will also need to throw away old patches after the expiration date has passed.

 - Ask your pharmacist or doctor how to dispose of the medicine container and any leftover or expired medicine.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using a medicine that may irritate your stomach or esophagus, or a medicine to treat osteoporosis or other bone problems (such as alendronate, etidronate, risedronate, Actonel®, Didronel®, or Fosamax®).
-Tell your doctor if you are also using any other medicine to treat incontinence, or a medicine that can cause dry mouth or constipation (such as atropine, dicyclomine, glycopyrrolate, scopolamine, Bentyl®, Robinul®, or Transderm Scop®).
+- Make sure your doctor knows if you are using a medicine that may irritate your stomach or esophagus, or a medicine to treat osteoporosis or other bone problems (such as alendronate, etidronate, risedronate, Actonel®, Didronel®, Fosamax®).
+Tell your doctor if you are also using any other medicine to treat incontinence, or a medicine that can cause dry mouth or constipation (such as atropine, dicyclomine, glycopyrrolate, scopolamine, Bentyl®, Robinul®, Transderm Scop®).

 - Do not drink alcohol while you are using this medicine.